VaibhavKulkarni10/Predicting_Insurance_Charges/README.md

 * Model Validation
   * Cross-Validation: Validate the model using techniques like cross-validation to predict outcomes on new or unseen data.

+## Conclusion
+By following these steps, we aim to develop a robust model for predicting insurance charges.
+This model will help customers and insurance companies make informed decisions and will contribute to better financial planning and healthcare management.
+The detailed implementation and results of this methodology are discussed in the following sections.